nucleic/enaml/docs/source/dev_guides/index.rst

     customize the visual appearance of a view independent from the view's structural definition.
 Inspired by CSS, but with all the dynamism provided by the Enaml language.

+    .. rubric:: :doc:`languagebasedtools`

+    Enaml introduces a new syntax.
+Language-based tools can be configured to recognise this syntax.
+Several such configurations and plug-ins are provided.

     .. rubric:: :doc:`workbenches`